LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit3-web/module8/materials/studios/ajaxson-5/README.md

 <img src="screenshots/mariodance.png"/>

 Dance: check.
 Jacksons: not so much.
-That's OK if the results don't quite work out, as long as you put in the effort and heart and soul (where "effort and heart and soul" means your form submitted a request Giphy a request in which the "tag" key had a value of `"Jackson 5 dance"`).
+That's OK if the results don't quite work out, as long as you put in the effort and heart and soul (where "effort and heart and soul" means your form submitted to Giphy a request in which the "tag" key had a value of `"Jackson 5 dance"`).

 Finally, it is possible that something might go wrong in the proccess of making the request.
 If so, you should report an error to the user, like so: